Isaraq/Lab3/README.md

-# Lab3
+##Problem description

-This lab performs Exploratory Data Analysis (EDA) on the Video Game Sales dataset (vgsales.csv) to understand data structure, detect missing values, and explore sales patterns.
+The aim of this lab is to perform Exploratory Data Analysis (EDA) on the Video Game Sales dataset.
+The objective is to understand the dataset structure, analyze sales patterns, detect missing values, and explore relationships between different features.
+This step helps prepare the data for future machine learning tasks.

-### Tasks Performed

-Loaded and inspected the dataset

-Checked data types and missing values

-Generated summary statistics

-Created visualizations

-### Visualizations

-Distribution of Global Sales

-Number of Games by Genre

-Top 10 Platforms by Global Sales

-Global Sales Trend Over Years

-### Conclusion
-The analysis shows that most games have low sales, a few achieve very high sales, and global sales peaked around 2008–2009.
+##DataSet

+Video Game Sales Dataset
+The dataset contains tabular data about video games, including platform, genre, publisher, year of release, and regional sales (NA, EU, JP, Other).
+The key feature analyzed is Global_Sales, which represents total worldwide sales.

+##Files

+Lab3.ipynb
+vgsales.csv